mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 [Open this CodeSandbox example](https://codesandbox.io/p/sandbox/mobx-state-tree-instead-of-reducer-and-context-persistence-hjmrzg?file=%2Fsrc%2FViewModel.ts%3A70%2C59), make some changes, and then reload it.
 You'll see your changes have persisted.

 React Context can also be persisted to localStorage, but again, it requires you to write the logic from the ground up.
-If you need this kind of functionality in a large project, the MST community has already taken care of it for you, and we have conventions and maintainers behind the code to do solve your problems.
+If you need this kind of functionality in a large project, the MST community has already taken care of it for you, and we have conventions and maintainers behind the code, so you're never really on your own.

 ## MST is State Management on Easy Mode